KarlWinkler/Pointer/README.md

 To start clone the project
 `git clone git@github.com:KarlWinkler/Base_Django-React_template.git`

-Change all instances of PROJECT_NAME to the name of your project
+Change all instances of pointer to the name of your project